 While it can be argued that not much can compare to a leisurely 18 holes on the weekend, heading to a driving range would surely come in a close second.
-A range presents the chance to thwack a golf ball as hard and as far as possible and can even become more competitive than any round of golf.
+Sydney’s golf driving ranges present the chance to thwack a golf ball as hard and as far as possible and can even become more competitive than any round of golf.

-We’ve looked over all the driving ranges in Sydney to come up with the definitive list of bays you should be swinging from.
+So, looking for the best driving range near you?
+We’ve looked over all the golf driving ranges in Sydney to come up with the definitive list of the ones you should be swinging from.

 Corner Anzac Parade & Cleveland Street, Moore Park, 2021